Caregiving by country: Australia

 According to the Australian Bureau of Statistics 2001 paper on the health and well-being of Carers, Carers save the Australian Federal Government over $30 billion a year, according to the same statistics there are over 300 000 Young Carers (Carers Australia states that a Young carer is any carer under the age of 25) with 1.5 million potential young carers, where potential is defined as a young person who lives in a household where there is at least one person who requires full-time care (Is disabled etc.).
 In 2015, carers provided around 1.9 billion hours of unpaid care.
 According to a new study by the University of Queensland, Australian carers are providing $13.2 billion worth of free mental health support to their friends and family members.
 This "hidden workforce" is an equivalent of 173,000 full-time mental health support workers.

 In Australia they also have The Australian National Young Carers Action Team (ANYCAT) whose goal is to advocate on behalf of young carers (Being young carers themselves) each board member is the sole representative of their state or territory and represent as few as 75 000 Young Carers.

 In Most states and Territories they have an ANYCAT equivalent team or Board.
 In Queensland this is called Young Carers Action Board Queensland (YCABQ).

+Canada

+Caregiving in Canada involves providing essential care services, including personal support, companionship, and medical aid, to help individuals maintain their independence and quality of life.
+It is carried out by trained healthcare assistants and volunteers.
+Historically, caregiving was an accessible job for many, requiring minimal formal education and offering flexible entry points.
+However, it has transitioned from being an easily accessible occupation to one that now requires more certifications.
+Traditionally, no specific educational qualifications were necessary to enter this field.
+Organizations and private agencies provided brief training, often just a few weeks long, enabling high school graduates or nursing students to take up caregiving roles as a means of earning money and gaining experience.

+The industry, however, experienced significant changes when provincial educational institutions commercialized caregiving programs, making their lengthy qualifications mandatory.
+This shift primarily targeted international students, as caregiving became a pathway for them to transition from temporary to permanent residency in Canada, which is comparatively easier than other immigration streams.
+In 2025, Canada plans to grant permanent residency to temporary residents already engaged in caregiving and to new arrivals under this category, reflecting the changing demand and the need for updated regulations in the caregiving sector as well as labor management strategies.